-- Discuss with your Manager at the earliest opportunity, they will sign it off. - The volunteering needs to take place in Adur or Worthing; - It needs to be with an organisation, not for an individual; this is because we want to keep you safe and an organisation will generally have policies to look after you. - You can use your hours for existing volunteering commitments or to try new ones. - Volunteering can be individual or as a team building activity.
+- Discuss with your Manager at the earliest opportunity, they will sign it off. - The volunteering needs to take place in Adur or Worthing or be for a national charity; - It needs to be with an organisation, not for an individual; this is because we want to keep you safe and an organisation will generally have policies to look after you. - You can use your hours for existing volunteering commitments or to try new ones. - Volunteering can be individual or as a team building activity.